The best trading techniques are hidden in the most basic places of your trading operation; know where to find them!

 - Sales scripts employed;

 - Work methodologies (sales methods, task organization techniques, etc.);

 - Area alignments with Marketing and other sectors;

 - Metrics used in monitoring and evaluating results.

-Also, document how the business process should work optimally, with expected sales cycle, number of contacts, average ticket, and all pertinent information.
+Also, document how the business process should work optimally, with the expected sales cycle, number of contacts, average ticket, and all pertinent information.

-Thus, the sales playbook not only contains everything the salesperson needs to follow the process to the letter, but also helps sales management to map bottlenecks in the funnel and understand which routines work or not.
+Thus, the sales playbook not only contains everything the salesperson needs to follow the process to the letter but also helps sales management to map bottlenecks in the funnel and understand which routines work or not.
 It is also important to apply the playbook in training new salespeople to teach them the ideal process from the beginning.

 Of course, special situations will arise over time that will challenge the process and give rise to new rules or procedures.
 Therefore, the playbook needs to be revised periodically.

 To do so, collect feedback from sellers on the playbook application and also assess customer satisfaction with the sales process, in addition to monitoring the goals and progress of the funnel through your CRM.